Bachelor of Science in Communication Sciences and Disorders

 Clinical experiences include guided speech-language pathology and audiology observations in the Eleanor M. Luse Center for Communication: Speech, Language and Hearing, a non-profit clinic providing speech-language pathology and audiology services to children and adults.
 The center is designed so that students may observe professionals at work before meeting with patients themselves.

 UVM Communication Sciences and Disorders faculty engage in research focused on speech, language, and cognitive function, on topics ranging from the nature and treatment of autism to the role of temperament in stuttering, advancing the knowledge of brain function and creating new therapies for children and adults challenged by cognitive and neurological disorders.
 Learn more about our faculty.

-Although some careers, such as speech-language pathology, are available with a bachelor's degree, most students pursue graduate study and clinical certification.
+Although some careers, such as speech-language pathology assistant, are available with a bachelor's degree, most students pursue graduate study and clinical certification.
 UVM Communication Sciences and Disorders alumni take jobs in a variety of settings that include schools, medical centers, clinics, nursing homes, and private practices.

 Graduates of the program often remark on how well-prepared they are for their careers.
 One former student emailed, "I have gotten several comments on how strong my education/background has been and it shows in my work.
 Kudos to UVM!"

 Eighty percent of graduates pursue advanced study in speech-language pathology, audiology, psychology, linguistics, or medicine at top schools, according to exit survey data.